SciGA: A Comprehensive Dataset for Designing Graphical Abstracts in Academic Papers: Abstract

 \section{Abstract}

 Graphical Abstracts (GAs) play a crucial role in visually conveying the key findings of scientific papers.
-While recent research has increasingly incorporated visual materials such as Figure 1 as de facto GAs, their potential to enhance scientific communication remains largely unexplored.
-Moreover, designing effective GAs requires advanced visualization skills, creating a barrier to their widespread adoption.
-To tackle these challenges, we introduce SciGA-145k, a large-scale dataset comprising approximately 145,000 scientific papers and 1.14 million figures, explicitly designed for supporting GA selection and recommendation as well as facilitating research in automated GA generation.
-As a preliminary step toward GA design support, we define two tasks: 1) Intra-GA recommendation, which identifies figures within a given paper that are well-suited to serve as GAs, and 2) Inter-GA recommendation, which retrieves GAs from other papers to inspire the creation of new GAs.
-We provide reasonable baseline models for these tasks.
-Furthermore, we propose Confidence Adjusted top-1 ground truth Ratio (CAR), a novel recommendation metric that offers a fine-grained analysis of model behavior.
-CAR addresses limitations in traditional ranking-based metrics by considering cases where multiple figures within a paper, beyond the explicitly labeled GA, may also serve as GAs.
-By unifying these tasks and metrics, our SciGA-145k establishes a foundation for advancing visual scientific communication while contributing to the development of AI for Science. \footnotemark[1]
+Although recent research increasingly incorporates visual materials such as \textit{Figure~1} as \textit{de facto} GAs, their potential to enhance scientific communication remains largely unexplored.
+Designing effective GAs requires advanced visualization skills, hindering their widespread adoption.
+To tackle these challenges, we introduce SciGA-145k, a large-scale dataset comprising approximately 145,000 scientific papers and 1.14 million figures, specifically designed to support GA selection and recommendation, and to facilitate research in automated GA generation.
+As a preliminary step toward GA design support, we define two tasks: 1) Intra-GA Recommendation, identifying figures within a given paper well-suited as GAs, and 2) Inter-GA Recommendation, retrieving GAs from other papers to inspire new GA designs.
+Furthermore, we propose Confidence Adjusted top-1 ground truth Ratio (CAR), a novel recommendation metric for fine-grained analysis of model behavior.
+CAR addresses limitations of traditional rank-based metrics by considering that not only an explicitly labeled GA but also other in-paper figures may plausibly serve as GAs.
+Benchmark results demonstrate the viability of our tasks and the effectiveness of CAR.
+Collectively, these establish a foundation for advancing scientific communication within AI for Science. \footnotemark[1]